lingtorp/blog/_posts/2019-04-13-Tile-based-level-representation-in-Unity.md

 ![](/assets/images/aseprite-level7.png "Sooo confusing..")

-Notice the palette the left matching the one defined in Unity and all the different colors are in their own layers.
+Notice that the palette on the left matches the one defined in Unity and all the different colors are in their own layers.
 Now we need to export this image but in a way such that each layer will be its own image.
 For this purpose we need to use Aseprite's command line interface in a .bat script (if we are on Windows that is).

 ```bat
 D: